scipopt/scip/scripts/trainEstimation/README.md

 SCIP provides two ways to combine the individual statistics:

-1. a linear regression that uses the two values "tree weight" and "SSG" and is guranteed to be monotone.
+1. a linear regression that uses the two values "tree weight" and "SSG" and is guaranteed to be monotone.
 2. a regression forest on all tree statistics

 Especially the second method requires **careful training to the instances of interest**.
 Therefore,